Sifungurux/ansible-openvpn-docker/README.md

  data storage in a container.

-Build the docker images to customize it or pull from docker.hub `docker build -t <name> .`
+Build the docker images to customize it or pull from docker.hub

-Firstly, build the container that will hold the data
+`docker build -t jkp/ovpn -f tests/Dockerfile .`

+Then create the data containers.
+One containing the the client certs and config and a client/server build the container containing cert data and the data from the client container
+`docker create -v /etc/openvpn/certs --name client_datacontainer alpine')`

-`docker create -v /etc/openvpn/certs -v /etc/openvpn/clients -v /etc/openvpn/config --name ovpn_datacontainer alpine')`
+`docker create -v /etc/openvpn/certs -volumes-from client_datacontainer --name ovpn_datacontainer alpine')`

 1. Certs
 	Contains server certificates.